-Data Through Design 2026 Open Call
+Data Through Design

 How to submit a proposal:

-Please use the Google form (link below) to submit project proposals to be part of a multiple media exhibition to be held in New York City in March of 2026.
+Please use the Google form (link below) to submit project proposals to be part of a multiple media group exhibition to be held in New York City in March of 2026.
 DxD presents work in a wide range of media and formats such as digital, analog, physical, performance, sound works, walks, installations, creative coding, participatory mapping, drawings, etc. We welcome proposals that expand beyond the gallery walls and will support projects that occur in public spaces and in unconventional formats.
 Please see some samples of past exhibitions on our website.

 Artists are expected to reference or use at least one NYC Open Data dataset in their project.
 Other data, including data derived from novel and experimental collection systems, are welcome (in conjunction with the use of NYC Open Data data).
 We’re interested in participatory data collection; in radical and cognitive mapping; in data that is represented or experienced through time, sound, and other senses.